ethannicholas/panda-old/docs/constants.md

     constant <name>[:<type>] := <value>

-By convention, the names of constants are written entirely in uppercase, substituting underscores for spaces.
+By convention, the names of constants are written entirely in uppercase, using underscores to separate words.
 For instance,

     constant DAYS_IN_WEEK := 7